Ms. Jenna Zubik, LMHC-A, NCC

 NCC – National Certified Counselor

-She obtained her bachelor’s degree in psychology at Purdue Northwest located in Hammond, Indiana.
-During her undergraduate studies, Jenna studied abroad in Caceres, Spain and loved the hands-on experience of embracing another culture.
-Jenna received her master’s degree in Clinical Mental Health Counseling at Valparaiso University in 2020.
-Ms. Zubik’s main objective in counseling is to create an environment where the client feels safe and supported to address everyday stressors.
-Ms. Zubik provides psychoeducation along with skill building.
-She encourages mindfulness and taking control of emotions, thoughts, and behaviors.
+She obtained her bachelor’s degree in psychology at Purdue Northwest, located in Hammond, Indiana.
+During her undergraduate studies, Jenna studied abroad in Cáceres, Spain, and loved the hands-on experience of embracing another culture.
+Jenna received her master’s degree in Clinical Mental Health Counseling from Valparaiso University in 2020.

 Issues Treated